andrey-zherikov/argparse/README.md

 Default is `true`.

-### Help styling mode
+### Styling mode

 `Config.stylingMode` - styling mode that is used to print help text.
 It has the following type: `enum StylingMode { autodetect, on, off }`.
+If it's set to `Config.StylingMode.on` then styling is **always enabled**.
+If it's set to `Config.StylingMode.off` then styling is **always disabled**.

-Default value is `Config.StylingMode.autodetect`.
+Default value is `Config.StylingMode.autodetect` which means that styling will be enabled when possible.

 See [ANSI coloring and styling](#ansi-colors-and-styles) for details.

-### Help styling scheme
+### Styling scheme

-`Config.helpStyle` - contains help text style.
+`Config.styling` - contains help text style.
 It has the following members:

 - `programName`: style for the program name.
+Default is `bold`.
 - `subcommandName`: style for the subcommand name.
+Default is `bold`.
 - `argumentGroupTitle`: style for the title of argument group.
+Default is `bold.underline`.
 - `namedArgumentName`: style for the name of named argument.
+Default is `lightYellow`.
 - `namedArgumentValue`: style for the value of named argument.
+Default is `italic`.
 - `positionalArgumentValue`: style for the value of positional argument.
+Default is `lightYellow`.

 See [ANSI coloring and styling](#ansi-colors-and-styles) for details.